NextronSystems/analysis-cockpit-manual/usage/administration.rst

 However, in some cases it makes sense to change perspective and rather go for a host centric approach.
-The Analysis Cockpit will calculate numbers of lines in different case types (Incident, Suspicious, Anomaly, etc.) on a per host basis for a given timeframe.
+The Analysis Cockpit will calculate numbers of lines in different case types (Incident, Suspicious, Anomaly, etc.) on a per host basis for a given time frame.
 Along with information from ASGARD on last scan dates, labels, host availability etc. this gives an entirely different perspective.